spencertipping/ni/doc/ni_by_example_3.md

-#`ni` by Example, Chapter 3 (Pre-alpha release)
+#`ni` by Example, Chapter 3 (alpha release)

 Welcome to the third part of the tutorial.
 At this point, you've probably activated a certain amount of `ni` productivity by using Hadoop to broadcast your `ni` scripts across hundreds of cores and thousands of jobs.
 You should also have a reasonable high-level understanding of how `ni` is a self-modifying quine, and how this allows it to execute across operating systems.

-In this chapter, our goal is to multiply your power by introducing more I/O operations, important Perl operations including reducers, cell operations, and ni-specific functions.
-We'll also demonstrate `ni`'s connections to Python and numpy, Ruby, and Lisp.
-And we'll show how to patch one of `ni`'s weaknesses (large-scale joins) using `nfu`.
+In this chapter, our goal is to multiply your power by introducing reducers.
+We'll also discuss some more common I/O operations, give an overview of Perl fundamentals, and demonstrate `ni`'s connections to Python and numpy.

-But before we explore the breadth of `ni`, we need to return to Perl in a certain amount of depth.

 ##Perl for `ni`
 Perl is much-maligned for its syntax; much of that malignancy comes from people whose only exposure to the language is hearing about the [Obfuscated Perl Contest](https://en.wikipedia.org/wiki/Obfuscated_Perl_Contest).
 Perl is known for the religious overtones in its construction--let `ni` author Spencer Tipping drop the scales from your eyes in this section from his short intro to the language, [Perl in 10 Minutes](https://github.com/spencertipping/perl-in-ten-minutes).